 Culture

-But the deeper loss may be more collective.
-Music has always been one of the primary ways humans synchronize with each other, be it through shared playlists, songs everyone knows, or the moment at a show when a room full of strangers feels like one thing.
-When everyone's feed is perfectly individualized, there is a cultural loss that's hard to quantify.
+I find this vision of music as a disposable commodity rather dystopian.
+Music has always been one of the primary ways humans synchronize with each other, be it through oral tradition, shared playlists, or the moment at a show when a room full of strangers feels like a collective.
+When everyone's feed is perfectly individualized, there is a potential cultural loss that's difficult to measure.

-I wouldn't want to go back to a world where only the most curious listeners sought out new music.
-But an overcorrection into having no shared culture at all isn't a good outcome either.
-The goal should be more people finding more music, not everyone disappearing into their own perfectly optimized bubble.
+I wouldn't want to go back to a world where new music was reserved for the privileged or the especially curious.
+But an overcorrection into having no shared culture isn't a good outcome either.
+The goal should be more people finding more music, not everyone disappearing into their own perfectly optimized bubble managed by billion dollar companies.

 Personal satisfaction

-Research consistently shows that music engagement promotes social cohesion and combats loneliness.
-This research is still early and should be taken with a grain of salt, but a recent neuroscience study found that people who created without external aids produced more abstract, introspective work with stronger intrinsic neural coupling, while those who relied on AI or search engines tended toward more generic, outwardly framed output.
+There is ample evidence that the act of creating something yourself is healthy and rewarding.
+Research consistently shows that engaging with music benefits mental well-being, including reduced loneliness and trauma resilience.
+A recent neuroscience study found that people who created without external aids produced more abstract, introspective work, while those who relied on AI or search engines tended toward more generic, outwardly framed output.

 Tech doesn't exist in isolation

-It is very tempting to give into the allure of tools that make things easy.
-I wrestle with this in my own coding work.
+It's very tempting to give into the allure of tools that make things easy.
 The sales pitches are compelling, especially in fields where outputs are often considered more valuable than the process of creating them.

 Ultimately, I don't think it makes sense to judge any technology in isolation.
 Reasonable arguments can be made on either side of whether a given technology is net positive.

-In this case, it's hard to reconcile the idea of democratizing creativity with the fact that the same period has seen the National Endowment for the Arts gutted, arts education grants canceled mid-cycle, and the institutions that actually teach people to make things systematically defunded.
+In this case, it's hard to reconcile the idea of democratizing creativity with the fact that the same period has seen the National Endowment for the Arts budget being gutted, arts education grants canceled mid-cycle, and the institutions that actually teach people to create systematically defunded.

 Making music more accessible, whether it's for children, adults, or people with disabilities, is a virtuous goal.
 But it's even more of a cultural and political issue than a technical one.
-Democratizing creativity means valuing it and investing in it, rather than replacing the process and displacing the people who make it.
+Democratizing creativity means valuing it and investing in it, rather than replacing the process and displacing the people who make things at scale.

 A hopeful ending